yurkinh/SQLiteNetExtensions.Modern/README.md

 #### Cascade insert

-Cascade insert operations allows to you insert or replace objects recursively in the database without having to worry about inserting them before assigning the relationships and so on.
+Cascade insert operations allow to you insert or replace objects recursively in the database without having to worry about inserting them before assigning the relationships and so on.
 To enable recursive insert, make sure that the relationship properties that you want to insert recursively have `CascadeOperations` set to `CascadeInsert`.

-Four different methods are used for recursively insert objects into the database: `InsertWithChildren`, `InsertOrReplaceWithChildren`, `InsertAllWithChildren` and `InsertOrReplaceAllWithChildren`, depending on the operation to be performed (_insert_ or _insert-or-replace_) and the number of elements (_one_ or _more_).
+Four different methods are used for recursively insert objects into the database: `InsertWithChildren`, `InsertOrReplaceWithChildren`, `InsertAllWithChildren`, and `InsertOrReplaceAllWithChildren`, depending on the operation to be performed (_insert_ or _insert-or-replace_) and the number of elements (_one_ or _more_).

-SQLite-Net Extensions will not try to replace elements in the database which primary key is auto-incremental and hasn't been set yet.
-This will ensure that `InsertOrReplace` variant methods work as expected with initial inserts with auto-incremental primary keys.
+SQLite-Net Extensions will not try to replace elements in the database whose primary key is auto-incremental and hasn't been set yet.
+This will ensure that the `InsertOrReplace` variant methods work as expected with initial inserts with auto-incremental primary keys.

 SQLite-Net Extensions will ensure that any object in the relationship tree is inserted once and only once.
 This makes this method work flawlessly with circular dependencies or inverse relationships.